Blackwell Scholar in Mathematics, Associate Professor of

 My NSF CAREER Award has been providing partial support for Urbana's

-Brannan, Texas A&M
+Brannan, now at Texas A&M

 Leslie A. Ross